-What Is Structural Damage?
+What Is Car Frame Damage / Structural Damage?

 How Does Structural Damage Happen?

-Can You Fix A Car With A Bent Frame?
+Can You Fix a Car With a Bent Frame?

-In most states, a used car dealer must disclose whether a vehicle has been salvaged, damaged in a flood or has been rebuilt.
+In most states, a used car dealer must disclose whether a vehicle has been salvaged, damaged in a flood, or been rebuilt.
 But a private seller might not even be aware of any underlying damage if the car had been wrecked by a prior owner.

 Most used cars are sold “as is.”
 That means they’re being offered without a warranty of any kind.
 Only a few states extend “lemon law” protection to used-vehicle buyers, and it typically applies only to qualifying models sold by dealerships.